 This is the main bus company in the city of Edinburgh.
 Even after all the years of Conservative party governance, this has remained in council ownership even though it has partially floated on the London Stock Exchange.
 The company has always offered good and frequent service in clean modern buses, setting an example for many other operators.

-My impression is this private hire coach operator is a relatively recent entrant into the business of bus service operation.
-The Vale of Conwy would be their main patch but their reach also extends into Gwynedd and Denbighshire too.
+My impression is this private hire coach operator is a relatively recent entrant into the business of bus service operation following business failures in North Wales.
+The Vale of Conwy would be their main patch, but their reach also extends into Gwynedd and Denbighshire too.
 Places like Conwy, Llandudno, Llanrwst, Betws-y-Coed, Blaenau Ffestiniog, Bethesda and Corwen all form part of their route network.

-It may seem surprising given the size of the place but Machynlleth plays host to no less than two bus depots next to its train station.
-One belongs to Arriva Cymru while the other is owned by local independent public service and private hire operator Lloyd’s.
-Council contracts have allowed the family-owned business to operate a goodly number of routes for which timetables are available on the website so it’s a worthwhile port of call.
+It may seem surprising given the size of the place but Machynlleth used to host to no less than two bus depots next to its train station until Arriva closed down one of them.
+The one that remains is owned by local independent public service and private hire operator Lloyd’s.
+Council contracts and Arriva’s exit have allowed the family-owned business to operate a goodly number of routes for which timetables are available on the website, so it’s a worthwhile port of call.

 As well as being a private hire operator, this Nottinghamshire firm also operates some bus routes around Newark-on-Trent and Nottingham.
 It was during a spell of snow when I learned of the company’s existence because they needed to cancel their last services between Nottingham and Newark-on-Trent due to the road conditions.
 Let’s hope that stranded no one even if they did do it for safety reasons, with the best of intentions in other words.